ayerun/ROS_Figure8/README.md

 1. Add the TurtleBot Burger model to your ROS environment variables: `export TURTLEBOT3_MODEL=burger`
 1. Start simulation: `roslaunch turtle_trajectories figure_eight.launch`
 1. Turtle starts in a paused state
-1. Call the /resume service to make turtle execute trajectory: `rosservice call /resume`
+1. Call the resume service to make turtle execute trajectory: `rosservice call /resume`
 1. Turtle can be paused at any time by calling the pause service: `rosservice call /pause`

 ### Configuration Instructions: